-The adjustment will usually be agreed for a set period of time, as part of a Support Plan or Final Contract.
+The adjustment will usually be agreed for a set period of time, as part of a Support Plan thread on CEDAR or Final Sustainable Study plan.
 This will have a clear review date, overseen by the Guidance Manager or Head of Department.
 At the review, a decision will be taken on whether the adjustment is working for all parties, is reasonable and if continued study on the course or at college is therefore sustainable.

-If the adjustment is unsustainable, the college reserves the right to change timetables or ask the student to leave.
-(See Section 13 & 14 of Student Behaviour Policy)
+If the adjustment is unsustainable, the college reserves the right to remove from a course, make significant changes to timetables or ask the student to leave.
+(See Section 7, 8, 9 & 10 Student Behaviour Policy)